cskardon/Neo4j.AspNet.Identity.Core/README.md

    ```
 9. Remove the `app.UseDatabaseErrorPage()` line in the `Configure(...)` method

+10. Remove the `ApplicationUser.cs` file in the `Models` folder, as this will conflict with the one declared within this package.

 Now you should be able to start, register and login!